 - Medication-assisted treatment for withdrawal or managing co-occurring disorders

-If you aren’t sure if your insurance covers drug rehab at one of our facilities, you can verify your coverage here.
+If you aren’t sure if your insurance covers drug or alcohol rehab at one of our facilities, you can verify your coverage here.

 Kaiser Permanente Insurance for Inpatient Rehab

 Kaiser Permanente’s plans are mainly health maintenance organization (HMO) plans, which means that you must see providers that are in-network for treatment to be covered.3,7 Inpatient treatment, where you stay at the facility while receiving treatment, may be covered depending on your plan and individual needs, although the length of treatment that is covered can vary.
 Kaiser Permanente doesn’t require any referrals for mental health treatment, although you may need prior authorization before starting treatment.8

 Outpatient treatment is provided in a clinic or office-based setting, so you can receive care while still participating in your usual daily activities, such as attending school, going to work, and handling responsibilities at home.
 Outpatient services may be covered by your Kaiser Permanente insurance plan, depending on your benefits and individual needs.
 HMO plans require you to seek care from an in-network provider for treatment to be covered.3,7 You won’t need to obtain a referral for any type of mental health treatment, but you may need to get prior authorization before beginning treatment.8

 Before starting treatment, you may want to check your insurance benefits or ask about your addiction treatment coverage.
 You can do this by calling the phone number on the back of your insurance card.
 Member services representatives can answer any questions you have about your insurance plan.
 You can also create or access an online account where you can view your benefits or search for a covered provider.

 Kaiser Permanente offers 3 types of insurance plans specifically for federal employees.9 These plans may differ based on your geographic location but will include:9